harshitpaunikar1/small-team-devops-delivery-pipeline/.github/project-buildup-history.md

 - Task summary: This was the middle stretch where the project started feeling real.
 I kept going and tried to sketch a lightweight architecture or component breakdown, then cleaned up whatever looked confusing or weak from the earlier days.
 Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
 I was also trying to keep the idea grounded so it did not drift into random features for no reason.
 - Deliverable: Ended the day with system sketch in hand, plus a few side notes on what still needed fixing later.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2023-06-08 - Day 6: Architecture

+- Task summary: Quick follow-up: the variable names were inconsistent so cleaned those up across the notebook before calling it done.
+- Deliverable: Cleaner than this morning's version.